Academic Year 2022-2023

 The health and well-being of students, faculty and staff is a priority at Creighton University.
-During the COVID-19 pandemic, the University has worked diligently to minimize the risk of the spread of the virus on our campus – and in the community.
+During the COVID-19 pandemic, the University has worked diligently to minimize the risk of the spread of the virus on our campuses – and in the community.

-A COVID-19 vaccine clinic is scheduled for the Phoenix campus on Feb.
-3 (see below).
 Individuals who are feeling ill or recently tested positive for COVID-19 should not come to our campuses.
 Students, faculty and staff should follow these guidelines:

 - What if I’m feeling ill or experiencing COVID-19 symptoms?

 - What if I test positive for COVID-19?